 (IC) The commission shall approve demandside programs which have a total resource cost test ratio less than one (1), if the commission finds the utility has met the filing and submission requirements of 4 CSR 2403.164(2)this rule and the costs of such programs above the level determined to be costeffective are funded by the customers participating in the programs or through tax or other governmental credits or incentives specifically designed for that purpose and meet the requirements as stated in paragraphs (3)(AG)2. and 3.

 (JD) Utilities shall file and receive approval of associated tariff sheets prior to implementation of approved demandside programs.
+However, if an approved program is already being offered by the utility, a delay in receiving approval of the associated tariff sheets shall not require the utility to immediately discontinue the program.

 (KE) The commission shall simultaneously approve, approve with modification acceptable to the utility, or reject the utility’s DSIM proposed pursuant to 4 CSR 24020.093.